thegambler111/CoolObsVault/Daily_notes/One story everyday/One story everyday.md

 	- I slept all day in the very first cold day of this winter.
 Feeling refreshed
 - 3
 	- I found a good game, played it too much and neglected my good habits for 2 days.
 Time to back on track
+- 4
+	- Have to prepare a presentation for tomorrow but the new game is too good.
+Good luck tomorrow me =))
+- 5
+	- I return to work after a short 3 day break.
+Have to prepare and defend a solution.
+Tired but the solution is approved.

 #
 ---